hexbatch/apple-core/v1/docs/core/step-2-attributes/attribute-overview.md

                 allergies: [force_rules] cannot be in the same set if this attribute is in any of the other tokens.
                 affinities: [force_rules] this must be in the same set somewhere before the token can be added to the set
         permissions:
+            user_groups:
-            owner_user_groups: [] if empty then only the user's group can use this to create their types or add to tokens
+                usage: [] if empty then only the user's group can use this to create their types or add to tokens
-            read_user_groups: []  if empty anyone can read the attribute value
+                read: []  if empty anyone can read the attribute value
-            write_user_groups: [] if empty the admin group can change the attribute value.
+                write: [] if empty the admin group can change the attribute value.
             set_requirements:
                 read: [] or {} attribute ids  : if this array, if one in a set can read, if object then all must be in set to read
                 write: [] attribute ids : if this array, if one in a set can write, if object then all must be in set to write